vonongit/TechHealth-CDK-Migration/README.md

 ✅ **Reproduced existing infrastructure** - Analyzed click-ops setup and recreated it entirely as code
 ✅ **Version control** - Infrastructure changes now tracked in Git with full history
 ✅ **Repeatability** - Can deploy/tear down entire environment consistently
+✅ **CI/CD Pipeline** - Automated validation and deployment on every push
 ✅ **Documentation** - All resources defined in code serve as living documentation

 ## Technical Implementation